JasonWang258/kblog/content/blog/follow-the-footsteps.md

 title: Follow  the footsteps
 description: My first story
 ---
-There once was an lonely child.
+There once was an lonely child🧒.
 He had no friends and nothing to play with.

-One day he found footsteps.
+One day he found footsteps👣.
 "I think it's someone's footsteps".
 Said the lonely child.

 So the child followed the footsteps.
 First he passed a house.
 Next he passed the skateboard park.